Henrik-N/penguin-app/README.md

 ```

 ## Configuration
 Create an app-config.json file like this and put in your project root directory.
 Available logger levels are ["error", "warning", "info", "debug", "trace"] in decending order of importance.
-Log messages are generated with the standard [log](https://github.com/rust-lang/log) calls (such as ```log::error!("")```).

 #### app-config.json